Financial Regulation in a Quantitative Model of the Modern Banking System

-How does the shadow banking system respond to changes in the capital regulation of commercial banks?
-We propose a tractable, quantitative general equilibrium model with regulated and unregulated banks to study the unintended consequences of regulation.
+How does the shadow banking system respond to changes in capital regulation of commercial banks?
+We propose a tractable quantitative general equilibrium model with regulated and unregulated banks to study the unintended consequences of regulation.
 Tighter capital requirements for regulated banks cause higher liquidity premia, leading to higher shadow bank leverage and a larger shadow banking sector.
 At the same time, tighter regulation eliminates implicit subsidies to regulated banks and improves the competitive position of shadow banks, reducing their incentives for risk taking.
 The net effect is a safer financial system with more shadow banking.
-Calibrating the model to data on financial institutions in the U.S., we find the optimal capital requirement is around 15%.
+Calibrating the model to data on financial institutions in the U.S., the optimal capital requirement is around 17%.

 Keywords: Shadow Banks, Liquidity Demand, Capital Requirement, Bank Regulation